Badgerdox/BadgerdoxMixerFAQ/Contributing.md

 Do you have knowledge that could help out new game devs, programmers, or artists?
 Please stop by our [discord](https://discord.gg/hDXemwA) and share!
 Tips, best practices and general advice are highly valued.
-Bonus points if you can directly help other users!
+Bonus points if you directly help other users!

 ### The more engaged with the community you are the higher your rank will be.